 Other ways to protect your home from power surges involve additional equipment, such as:

-- Point-of-use surge protectors: Point-of-use surge protectors look like power strips that you plug into a wall outlet.
+Point-of-use surge protectors.
+Point-of-use surge protectors look like power strips that you plug into a wall outlet.
 You then plug your appliance or electronic device into the point-of-use unit.
-Not all power strips are surge protectors, so make sure you find the right type.
+Not all power strips are surge protectors so make sure you find the right type.

-- Special electrical outlets: These are designed to cut power to the unit if there is a surge and are commonly used in areas where power strips are not convenient but there is a need to manage the voltage used when appliances are plugged in.
+Special electrical outlets.
+These are designed to cut power to the unit if there is a surge and are commonly used in areas where power strips are not convenient but there is a need to manage the voltage used when appliances are plugged in.
 For example, you might want one for the microwave in your kitchen.

-- A service entrance device: This is a type of surge protector that mounts to your electrical panel or meter and protects all the devices plugged into outlets throughout your home.
+A service entrance device.
+This is a type of surge protector that mounts to your electrical panel or meter and protects all the devices plugged into outlets throughout your home.
 Service entrance devices are installed by electricians and may require a permit for installation depending on your city codes.

 Preventing claims is probably one of the most important things you can do as a homeowner.
 Doing so not only makes your home safer, but it can also help you lower your home insurance premiums.

 If a power surge does damage your appliances or electronics, you may be covered for the loss through your homeowners insurance.
 Most home insurance policies have some coverage for sudden, accidental damage from man-made electricity and direct lightning strikes.
-However, claims for damage that happens over time to electronics and appliances are usually excluded.
+However, claims for damage that happens to electronics and appliances over time are usually excluded.
 In some cases, tubes, transistors, and other components aren’t covered either.

-Talk to your representative or read through your policy to see what exactly is covered.
+Talk to your agent or read through your policy to see what exactly is covered.
 Keep in mind that your coverage has a deductible, so it may not be worth making a claim for minor issues.